-Cotogony 4 2 2 4 Explanation and communication 4 Explanation is detailed and clear; uses appropriate terminology and/or notation.
-Explanation is clear; uses some appropriate terminology and/or potation Explanation is a little difficult to understand, but includes critical Explanation is difficult to understand, is missing several notation. little use of appropriate terminology and/or notation. does not use or include appropriate terminology and/or notation.
+CATEGORY 4 3 2 1 Explanation and communication Explanation is detailed and clear; uses appropriate terminology and/or notation.
+Explanation is clear; uses some appropriate terminology and/or notation.
+Explanation is a little difficult to understand, but includes critical components; little use of appropriate terminology and/or notation.
+Explanation is difficult to understand, is missing several components, does not use or include appropriate terminology and/or notation.
 Response shows evidence in ALL of the following tasks.
 Task 1 .
 Student explains that the sides of polygons are line segments AND that three of the shapes have a curved side (including the circle).
 Students explains that the parallel sides run in the same direction; a high-level response will discuss the slope of the lines as extending from the lower left corner to the upper right corner of each square grid.
 Task 2 .
-In part (a), student uses the vertices to describe movement in the grid, either by referring to the movement of each point by name, or by referring to the coordinates of each point; may also refer to the relation of two vertices with respect to a single vertex.
+In part (a), student uses the vertices to describe movement in the grid, either by referring to the movement of each point by name, or by referr to the relation of two vertices with respect to a single vertex.
 For parts (b) and (c), student correctly describes two slides based on the locations of the triangles.
 Task 3 .
 In part (a), student describes vertical distance on the grid of each vertex to the line at $y = 5$ and describes how that distance is reflected over the line.
 In part (b), student describes horizontal distance of each vertex to the line $x = 5$ and describes how that distance is reflected over the line.
+Task 4 .
+Any on-task response is fine!
 Response shows evidence in ALL of the tasks, but may lack detail in explanation, as evidenced by the following.
 Task 1 .
 Student does not discuss when a shape is not a polygon.
 Task 2 .
 Student does not discuss the vertices of the triangle, either by name or by coordinates.
 Task 3 .
 Student does not discuss the vertices of the triangle, either by name or by coordinates.
 Response shows evidence in only 1 or 2 explanations.
 Generally, student does not discuss triangle vertices.
 No explanations given in the response.